Personal Statement Examples

 🔸 Instrumental Case Study

 An instrumental case study uses a situation to gain new insights into the incident.
-A good example is when some individuals show interest in gaining insights into adult obesity rates.
-They may conduct a case study with female African American adults and a diet or exercise program.
-The scope of writing an instrumental case study would be understanding the relationship between obesity and specific eating or physical exercise habits.
-The findings from writing an instrumental case study may reveal why some female African American adults become obese despite maintaining healthy eating habits or engaging in regular physical activity.
-In turn, Pavlov’s classical conditioning theory is an excellent example of an approach that can be used for writing an instrumental case study.
-Pavlov discovered that pairing a neutral stimulus with absolute inducement that triggers an unconditional response leads to a conditioned incentive.
-The interaction triggers a conditioned response that is like the initial unconditioned action.
-This theory reveals why people acquire unique behaviors or health conditions depending on their interactions with the immediate environment.
+In principle, a good example is when some individuals show interest in gaining insights into adult obesity rates.
+Hence, they may conduct an examination of female African American adults and a diet or exercise program.
+Further on, an entire scope of writing an instrumental document would be understanding a relationship between obesity and specific eating or physical exercise habits (Andrews, 2021).
+In turn, the findings from writing an instrumental case study may reveal why some female African American adults become obese despite maintaining healthy eating habits or engaging in regular physical activity.

 🔸 Intrinsic Case Study